em360tech image

 So when it was time to install IT systems in the post office, Fujitsu won the contract instantly, despite its Horizon software being riddled with bugs and technical flaws.

-What was the problem with Horizon software?
+What was the fault with Horizon software?

 Fijutsu's Horizon software was riddled with technical faults, including rounding errors, data corruption, and issues with synchronization between local and central databases.